Introduction to xAPI

 The xAPI specification is roughly 70 pages.

 So now we know some of the history behind xAPI, why xAPI was developed, and some of the benefits associated with xAPI.
-In part 2 of this article we will learn how xAPI works, define the Learning Record Store (LRS) and dispel some of the myths about xAPI.
+In part 2 of this article we’ll learn how xAPI works, define the Learning Record Store (LRS), and dispel some of the myths about xAPI.